-PowerPoint keeps track of the last nine files that you've opened and displays them on the File menu.
-To open a file that you recently opened, click the File menu and inspect the list of files on the right side of the menu.
+PowerPoint keeps track of the files you've recently opened and displays them on the File menu.
+To open a file that you recently opened, click the File tab, select Recent in Backstage View, and then inspect the list of files on the right side of the menu.
 If the file that you want is in the list, click it to open it.